-C: City of Tshwane North (sub-district 5)
+A: City of Tshwane North (sub-district 5)

-Figures 1A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) and metropolitan areas in Tshwane District Municipality (Tshwane South and North), Gauteng Province during epidemiological weeks 1 of 2021 to week 41 of 2022.
-The testing laboratory and quantified SARS-CoV-2 gene is named in brackets after the name of the WWTP.
-Note that comparisons of levels over time should only be done for specimens tested in the same laboratory.
+Figure 1A Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 taken as inverse of Ct values (coloured lines) for selected wastewater treatment plants (WWTP) and metropolitan areas in Tshwane District Municipality (Tshwane North), Gauteng Province during epidemiological weeks 1 of 2021 to week 04 of 2023s.

-D: City of Johannesburg Metropolitan Municipality
+B: City of Johannesburg Metropolitan Municipality

-Figure 1D.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTPs) in the City of Johannesburg Metropolitan Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 41 of 2022.
-The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
-Note that comparisons of levels overtime should only be made for specimens tested in the same laboratory.
+Figure 1B.
+Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 taken as inverse of Ct values (coloured lines) for selected wastewater treatment plants (WWTPs) in the City of Johannesburg Metropolitan Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 04 of 2023.